stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

     pip install pipenv

-The pipenv tool uses the _pip_ and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is fully compatible with other Python utilities, whilst being much easier to use than other tools.
-The Python packaging documentation now officially recommends pipenv.
+The pipenv tool uses the _pip_ and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is compatible with other Python utilities.

 The [Python Guide tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/) shows you how to work with _pipenv_.

 ## Working with Multiple Versions of Python

 If you need to develop with several different versions of Python, use [pyenv](https://github.com/pyenv/pyenv).
 This tool enables you to install multiple versions of Python on the same system, and switch between them.